-There are several funding opportunities available for projects in each of our three workstreams:
+There are several opportunities available to fund projects in each of our three workstreams:

 Growing Green Bonds in China